latenitefilms/BRAWToolbox/docs/faq.md

 It was also available a few weeks prior to release as a pre-sale with the 50% discount.

+You can find educational pricing [here](https://brawtoolbox.io/educational/).

+We also support and encourage independent filmmakers and film school students to [reach out](https://brawtoolbox.io/support/) if cost becomes an issue.

 You can always use [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve) for free if you want to convert BRAW to ProRes to edit in Final Cut Pro.

 We are also big fans of [Color Finale Transcoder](https://colorfinale.com/transcoder) and [EditReady](https://hedge.video/editready).